The Ultimate Nassau Cruise Guide: Everything You Need to Know

-Nassau is the capital city of The Bahamas, and one of the cruise industry’s most-visited ports of call.
-Nassau welcomed more than 3.85 million cruise passengers in 2019, and that number was expected to increase last year.
+Nassau is the capital of the Bahamas and one of the cruise industry’s most-visited ports of call.
+In 2023, Nassau welcomed more than 4.49 million cruise passengers, a number that is expected to increase this year.

 Located on New Providence Island, one of the more than 700 islands and islets in the Bahamas archipelago, Nassau is a metropolitan city featuring amenity-rich hotels, white sand beaches, numerous attractions, and historic sites.